What Happens After a Person Is Charged by the Police?

 By serving the Notice of Application for Increased Penalty, the Crown is able to rely on a previous conviction in support of a mandatory minimum jail term and lengthier driving prohibitions.

-The above paperwork which is provided to or served upon an accused, is only the “tip of the iceberg”.
-In order to properly process an impaired driving or exceed charge, the police must prepare extensive and detailed paperwork, inluding criminal information, summary of incident, detailed police and civilian witness statements, detailed police notebooks, a Certificate of Analysis and an Alcohol Influence Report.
+The above paperwork which is provided to or served upon an accused is only the “tip of the iceberg”.
+In order to properly process an impaired driving or exceed charge, the police must prepare extensive and detailed paperwork, including criminal information, summary of incident, detailed police and civilian witness statements, detailed police notebooks, a Certificate of Analysis, and an Alcohol Influence Report.
 Most police forces now also videotape the breath test procedure and the cell and hallway video at the police station.
 This package of paperwork and videotapes is known as “disclosure“.